-The party is increasingly structured around a rigid hierarchy and personality cult that is centered around President Xi Jinping, a drastic shift from the meritocratic structure of the CCP that existed under the tenures of Deng Xiaoping, Jiang Zemin, and Hu Jintao.
+The party is increasingly structured around a rigid hierarchy and personality cult that is centered around Xi, a drastic shift from the somewhat meritocratic structure of the CCP that existed under the tenures of Deng Xiaoping, Jiang Zemin, and Hu Jintao.

 In China, Change Trickles Down from the Top

 There has recently been an increased desire for greater citizen participation in local politics, along with calls for an end to the one-party policy from Chinese intellectuals.
 However, the latter are fewer and far between, as the message doesn’t resonate with many in China.